|Altitude :||3165 mts|

 Among the major attractions of Yamunotri are hot water springs nearby.
 Devotees prepare rice and potatoes to offer at the shrine, by dipping them in these hot water springs, tied in muslin cloth.

-The trek to Yamunotri is spectacular, dominated by a panorama of rugged peaks and dense forests.
+The trek to Yamunotri to Gangotri is spectacular, dominated by a panorama of rugged peaks and dense forests.

 From Rishikesh, a 213 kms. journey by road takes one to Hanumanchatti.
 From here, the remaining 13 kms. trek is covered on foot or on ponies.
 Palanquins and Porters are also available on hire.